stackimpact/stackimpact-go/README.md

 ```

-#### Measuring code segments (optional)
+#### Measuring code segments

+*The use of Segment API is optional.*

-To measure the execution time of arbitrary parts of the application, the segment API can be used.
+To measure the execution time of arbitrary parts of the application, the Segment API can be used.
+The agent continuousely watches segment execution time and initiates profining when anomalies are detected.

 ```go
 // Starts measurement of execution time of a code segment.